-The National Football League (NFL) undoubtedly provides much of the sporting excitement in America during the fall.
-The hype is just getting underway as we head into Week 3 of the 2019 NFL season.
+The National Football League (NFL) provides a large majority of the sporting excitement in America during the fall.

 But as we’ve frequently seen, these trades are far from a guarantee for success in the NFL.
 Sometimes, players don’t play up to their expectations.
 Even more so, the draft picks they were traded for don’t pan out nearly as often as teams would like.
 Many NFL trades have blown up in the face of one – or even both – of the teams involved.

 They can set franchises back multiple years.
 We decided to take a look at the worst such trades in NFL history.
 First off, we’ll start with a few recent trades that, on the surface, appear to be quite horrible.
 The jury is still out on them, however.
 Then we’ll move on to the trades that were so bad they’re etched into NFL history for their atrociousness.
 Here are the worst trades in NFL history, with data courtesy of The Sportster and Ranker:

 30. Miami Dolphins Trade Minkah Fitzpatrick To Pittsburgh Steelers:

 This one may reek of recency bias.
 But on the surface, it’s a head-scratcher.
 The Miami Dolphins decided to send star defensive back Minkah Fitzpatrick to the Pittsburgh Steelers for a first-round pick (and a swap of lower picks).
 It’s clear that the Dolphins were tanking in 2019.
 They shipped off many of their best assets to stockpile picks for the future.